DmitriiShubin/SBD/README.md

 SBD is working as a pre-trained input layer of the DN.
 After the initial decomposition of the time-series, all components are combined into the vector and considered as features for the future Backward Recurrent Feature Elimination to find out the optimal bandwidth for fitting the model.

+**Algorithm:**

 Considering there is the input data:
 Data.shape = [n_samples,n_channels,Length] (Pytorch-like)

-1. Generate the batch of filters (filer bank) with N filters (overlap between filters is preferable.
-The order of filters is defined with respect to the accuracy/computational time trade-off)
+1. Generate the batch of filters (filer bank) with N filters.
+Overlap between filters is preferable.
+The order of filters is defined with respect to the accuracy/computational time trade-off.

 2. Apply all filters on the data, combine the filtered data into channels: